+Budgeted cost:

-Budgeted cost: Clubs: £392 per term (based on take up Aut 2) - £1960 Emotional health training - grant funded from DFE Lunchtime supervisor - 3 x weekly £751 particularly those with a higher degree of mobility.
-Staff CPD to support emotional health and wellbeing.
+Clubs: £392 per term (based on take up Aut 2) - £1960 Emotional health training - grant funded from DFE Lunchtime supervisor - 3 x weekly £500.67

+Activity Evidence that supports this approach Challenge number(s) addressed Access to school clubs for pupils with PPG funding.
+Engagement in sport, and other activities which encourage interaction between peers support social and emotional wellbeing of pupils, particularly those with a higher degree of mobility.
+6,7 Staff CPD to support emotional health and wellbeing.
 Teacher attendance at LA Future In Mind Project EEF - Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self- management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-6,7 SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family or community.
-Wellbeing Warriors in school - peers to be trained in supporting each other and identifying when to involve an adult Pastoral lunch club - 3 x a week playtime support with games to involved those children who find playtimes difficult.
-Allocation of responsibilities in school - library, lunchtime helpers to engage children, give responsibility at certain times of the day including lunchtimes.
+SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family or community.
+Release for Mental Health lead (LDA) to provide weekly 1:1 sessions Wellbeing Warriors in school - peers to be trained in supporting each other and identifying when to involve an adult Pastoral lunch club WG - 2 x a week playtime support with games to involved those children who find playtimes difficult.
+Purchase social skills resources to support Allocation of responsibilities in school - library, lunchtime helpers to engage children, give responsibility at certain times of the day including lunchtimes.
+6,7